-An ESA letter must be written by a medical or licensed mental health professional, and contain the following information:
+An ESA letter must be written by a medical or qualified mental health professional, and contain the following information:

 – You have been assessed by a qualified mental health professional and were found to have an impairment that substantially limits one or more major life activities.

-– The letter’s issuer is a licensed mental health professional who is treating you, as well as their license details (date and authority of issue, type of license)
+– The letter’s issuer is a qualified mental health professional who is treating you, as well as their license details (date and authority of issue, type of license)

 – Your emotional support animal is necessary for your ongoing treatment, including for support during travel and/or at your destination.

-Canadian Transportation Agency Law: What You Need to Know When Flying with Your ESA
+Canadian Transportation Agency: What You Need to Know When Flying with Your ESA

-To fly with your ESA, you’ll first need to know more about the laws and rights that protect you in Canada.
+To fly with your ESA, you’ll first need to know more about the laws and rights.

 It is the responsibility of airlines to make sure that people with disabilities have equal access, have their needs accommodated (within reason), and have their dignity respected.

 Service Dogs & Emotional Support Animals Need to be Follow Rules too!